 Concepts such as using strong passwords and only providing colleagues the amount of access they need help to make for a safer website.
 Beyond that, acknowledging the risks associated with installing plugins or granting access to third-party services help to develop a healthy sense of cynicism – which can be a boon for security.

 Again, the heavy lifting should fall upon us.
-But things tend to work best when they are a team effort.
+But things tend to work best when everyone is on the same page.

-Perhaps one of the more overlooked skills a client needs to manage their website is the ability to know their own limits.
+Perhaps one of the more overlooked skills a client needs to manage their website is understanding their limits.
 This is vital, as an adventurous (not to mention careless) soul can do a world of damage to a website.

-Now, this doesn’t give us a license to lecture them on good behavior (good luck getting paid afterwards).
-It has to be approached much more delicately.
+Now, this doesn’t give us a license to lecture them on good behavior (good luck getting paid afterward).
+It must be approached delicately.

 For example, you might mention that some functionality is very sensitive and can be broken.
 And let them know that they are welcome to contact you if they are unsure of how to do something.

-Just knowing that they have you as a resource to lean on can help avert a lot of problems.
+Just knowing that they have you as a resource to lean on can help avoid a lot of problems.
 Also, it’s best to avoid giving them access to anything remotely breakable, where possible.
-That said, instilling a cautious approach may be a good idea.
+That said, instilling a cautious approach is always a good idea.

-It’s a safe bet that most of us don’t have the time to impart all of our wisdom.
-Still, we can at least make our clients aware of the skills they’ll need to better manage their website.
+It’s a safe bet that most of us don’t have the time to impart all of our wisdom to clients.
+Still, we can at least make them aware of the skills they’ll need to better manage their website.

 If you conduct training sessions, this would be an ideal time to bring up some of the principles mentioned above.
 In addition, you can share resources that they can use to learn on their own.

 The goal is to help clients better understand this incredible new website you’ve built for them.
-In turn, they can use what they’ve learned to more effectively reach their goals.
+In turn, they can use what they’ve learned to reach their goals more effectively.